Quest for the historical Jesus: Lack of methodological soundness

+An interdisciplinary study tested the methodology of New Testament scholars and Greco-Roman historians on how they assessed the trial of Jesus and Julius Caesar crossing the Rubicon.
+The study concluded that general historians of Greco-Roman antiquity routinely employed criteria used by New Testament scholars such as multiple attestation, coherence, criteria of embarrassment and dissimilarity to the point that "It should be increasingly clear that the criteria of authenticity known to NT studies are not, in fact, unique to Jesus research".
+Scholars fall into 3 categories: critically accepts the criteria, critical but accepting with new or revised criteria, or marginalizes/rejects the criteria; and when reconstructing the trial of Jesus, every scholar (no matter their view on the criteria) ended up using things like multiple and independent attestation, general and historical coherence, embarrassment, and dissimilarity.
+Even modern Greco-Roman historians such as Michael Grant and Robin Lane Fox used these criteria when reconstructing the trial of Jesus.

 Donald Akenson, Professor of Irish Studies in the department of history at Queen's University has argued that, with very few exceptions, the historians attempting to reconstruct a biography of the man Jesus of Nazareth apart from the mere facts of his existence and crucifixion have not followed sound historical practices.
 He has stated that there is an unhealthy reliance on consensus for propositions which should otherwise be based on primary sources, or rigorous interpretation.
 He also identifies a peculiar downward dating creep, and holds that some of the criteria being used are faulty.

 Licona states that consensus can be valuable as a mark of objectivity when biblical scholars of diverse backgrounds agree on particular points, similar to how there is consensus on the Holocaust among both Jewish and non-Jewish scholars.
+Historian and philosopher Aviezer Tucker has argued that consensus on historiographic beliefs in uncoerced, heterogeneous, and notably sized group of scholars is indicative of good knowledge of history, similar to other fields such as the sciences.
+Dissenters from consensus historiographic beliefs tend to be homogenous and share common biases, for example, holocausts deniers tend to be Nazi sympathizers.